-If you’re thinking about bringing home a Labradoodle puppy, you’ve probably wondered “do Labradoodles shed?”
+If you’re thinking about bringing home a Labradoodle puppy, you’re probably wondering, “Do Labradoodles shed?”
 You’ve also probably heard the following promise from every Labradoodle breeder out there:

 “Non-shedding AND hypoallergenic!”

-But maybe you’re still skeptical and still find yourself asking…
+But maybe you’re skeptical and still find yourself asking…

 Seriously, Though: Do Labradoodles Shed?

-Unfortunately, a 100% non-shedding dog doesn’t exist on this planet, and yes – that includes Labradoodles.
+Unfortunately, Labradoodles DO shed.
+A 100% non-shedding dog doesn’t exist on this planet, and yes – that includes Labradoodles.
 (Anyone who says otherwise is just trying to sell you something 😉)

 What Are The Chances Of A Labradoodle Shedding A LOT?

-To understand the how much any given Labradoodle will shed, you have to know a little bit about genetics.
-If you don’t, no worries.
-We’ll walk you through it and it’s really not rocket science.
+To understand how much any given Labradoodle will shed, you have to know a little bit about genetics.
+If you don’t, no worries; we’ll walk you through it.

 F1 Labradoodles

-Let’s say you have a first generation (F1) Labradoodle, whose parents are a purebred Labrador Retriever and a purebred standard Poodle.
-Since Labrador Retrievers are typically heavy shedders and Poodles are typically really light shedders, their offspring pups genetically/statistically will be “medium” shedders – i.e. they will shed less than a Labrador Retriever but more than a Poodle.
+Let’s say you have a first-generation (F1) Labradoodle whose parents are a purebred Labrador Retriever and a purebred standard Poodle.
+Since Labrador Retrievers are typically heavy shedders and Poodles are typically really light shedders, their offspring pups genetically/statistically will be “medium” shedders – i.e., in terms of F1 Labradoodle shedding, they will do it less than a Labrador Retriever but more than a Poodle.

 What are the chances?